 GE developed the XDClear ultrasound probe technology by precise engineering and combining the single crystal, acoustic amplifier, and cool stack together.

-This delivers a more powerful, pure, and efficient sound wave with a wider bandwidth than the traditional GE transducer technology.
+This means that you will experience a more powerful, pure, and efficient sound wave with a wider bandwidth than with the traditional GE transducer technology.

 The single crystal is the foundation of a superb image quality that incorporates an enhanced piezoelectric material to generate a high-quality acoustic signal.